decimoplays/CStat-Project/report.md

 ![Barplot of the importance of features](/figures/importance_barplot.png)

-#### Re-encoding ordinal values
+#### Re-encoding Ordinal Values

 Categorical features were previously encoded as one-hot vectors.
 We reintroduced two of them (`ExterQual`, and `OverallQual`).
-Since `OverallQual` was already an ordinal variable we kept it as it was.
+Since `OverallQual` was already an ordinal numerical variable we kept it as it was.
 Using domain knowledge via ordinal encoding we modified `ExterQual` as follows:

 ```python
 grades = {'Ex': 5, 'Gd': 4, 'TA': 3, 'Fa': 2, 'Po': 1}